Samsung/TizenRT/tools/nxfuse/README_SMARTFS.md

 ```

 #### How to set the blkcount & blksize variables?
-Below menuconfig path would fetch the smartfs *partition size in KB's*
+Below menuconfig path would fetch the jSmartFs *partition size in KB's*
 Developer need to map the index of partition size w.r.t "Flash partition type list"

 ```